theOehrly/Fast-F1/docs/contributing/contributing.rst

 This ensures that users are notified before the change will take effect and thus prevents unexpected breaking of code.

-Note that FastF1 uses a rather short deprecation timeline compared to other projects.
-This is necessary as FastF1 often needs to be adapted to changes in external APIs which may come without prior warning.
-To be able to efficiently keep up with these external changes, it can be necessary to make changes to FastF1 on short notice.
+Note that FastF1 often needs to be adapted to changes in external APIs which may come without prior warning.
+To be able to efficiently keep up with these external changes, it can be necessary to make changes to FastF1 on shorter notice than described below.
 In general, breaking changes and deprecations should be avoided if possible and users should be given prior warnings and as much time as possible to adapt.

 Rules
 ~~~~~

-- Deprecations are targeted at the next patch release (e.g. 2.3.x)
+- Deprecations are targeted at the next point release (e.g. 3.x)
-- Deprecated API is generally removed on the next point-releases (e.g. 2.x)
+- Deprecated API is generally removed two point-releases
   after introduction of the deprecation.
 Longer deprecations can be imposed by
   core developers on a case-by-case basis to give more time for the transition
 - The old API must remain fully functional during the deprecation period